jayflyaway/JENNI/README.md

 data set used as input for the DCGAN: https://www.kaggle.com/greg115/abstract-art

-JENNI (Joint Enhancement using Neural Network Imagination) as basically a process using the selected output of a DCGAN trained on abstract art to generate real world painting.
+JENNI (Joint Enhancement using Neural Network Imagination) is basically a process using the selected output of a DCGAN trained on abstract art to generate real world painting.

 ![](PaintProduction/generator/in_out.svg)